 Wendy feels particularly proud when her AEP (Aboriginal Employment Program) students graduate.

 Knowing the barriers they had to conquer to study, it makes me very proud to know I helped get them through.

-Advice for future VET students
+Advice for future TAFE students

 Firstly, be open and honest with your trainer.